-Applications may be viewed and printed from these links:
+Applications may be viewed and printed from the following links:

 Once the application is complete, it can be mailed or taken to the local health department.

-Women who had Medicaid during pregnancy do not have to apply, they are automatically enrolled for the first year.
+Women who received Medicaid during pregnancy are automatically enrolled for the first year.

 All women must reapply for the second year of services.